 Sandie Merriam is a thirty-eight-year veteran science and special education teacher at North Myrtle Beach Middle School in Little River, South Carolina.
 She has been an advocate for youth empowerment in the areas of racial equity, justice education, service learning, and parent-school partnerships.

 Tom Meyer began teaching in public high schools in 1986.
 Currently he is an associate professor of secondary education at the State University of New York at New Paltz.
 He directs the Hudson Valley Writing Project (a site of the National Writing Project), a lively network of teachers working together to improve literacy and writing instruction in the Hudson Valley.

 Jovan Miles is a nine-year veteran of public education in Atlanta, Georgia.
-He currently works as an instructional coach for math and science in the Atlanta public schools.
+He currently works as an instructional coach supporting math and science teachers in the Atlanta public school system.
 His professional interests include culturally relevant pedagogy, public education as a tool for social justice, and early childhood education.